helenmand/TDT4310/README.md

 Here's a brief overview of the labs

-**(topics and dates may change throughout the semester based on feedback and other things)**

-Updates:
-- [January 27]: All deadlines have been extended by 3 days to reflect the extension of Lab 1.

 | Lab | Link | Published | Deadline | Topic | Smart keyboard features | Libraries | Chapters |
 | - | - | - | - | - | - | - | - |
 | 1 | [Lab1](exercises/LAB_1.pdf) | Jan.
 10 | Jan.
 30 | Tokenization, introduction to word vectors and language modeling | Next-word prediction | NLTK | 2, 3 |